mhcho1994/tii_multidrone/README.md

-# IEEE 2023 UAV Chase Challenge
+# TII Multi-Drone Simulation Environment

 ## Submission
 To write your solutions, fork this repository.